jackjliew/ai-openscale/monitor-fairness.md

 Before configuring the Fairness monitor, there a few key concepts that are critical to understand:

-- *Fairness attributes*: These are the model attributes for which the model is likely to exhibit bias.
+- Fairness attributes are the model attributes for which the model is likely to exhibit bias.
 As an example, for the fairness attribute **`Gender`**, the model could be biased against specific gender values (`Female`, `Transgender`, etc.) Another example of a fairness attribute is **`Age`**, where the model could exhibit bias against people in an age group, like `18 to 25`.

-- *Reference / Monitored value*: The values of fairness attributes are split into two distinct categories: Reference and Monitored.
+- Reference and monitored values: The values of fairness attributes are split into two distinct categories: Reference and Monitored.
 The Monitored values are those which are likely to be discriminated against.
 In the case of a fairness attribute like **`Gender`**, the Monitored values could be `Female` and `Transgender`.
 For a numeric fairness attribute, such as **`Age`**, the Monitored values could be `[18-25]`.
 All other values for a given fairness attribute are then considered as Reference values, for example `Gender=Male` or `Age=[26,100]`.

-- *Favorable / Unfavorable outcome*: The output of the model is categorized as either Favorable or Unfavorable.
+- Favorable and unfavorable outcomes: The output of the model is categorized as either Favorable or Unfavorable.
 As an example, if the model is predicting whether a person should get a loan or not, then the Favorable outcome could be `Loan Granted` or `Loan Partially Granted`, whereas the Unfavorable outcome might be `Loan Denied`.
 Thus, the Favorable outcome is one that is deemed as a positive outcome, while the Unfavorable outcome is deemed as being negative.

 The {{site.data.keyword.aios_short}} algorithm computes bias on an hourly basis, using the last `N` records present in the payload logging table; the value of `N` is specified when configuring Fairness.
 The algorithm perturbs these last `N` records to generate additional data.